You are viewing the Acarigua chapter · Global · New York · Caracas · Barcelona

 Reusable outputs

-Documentation records, training materials and public-facing digital resources are organized for continued institutional use after the funding period.
+Documentation records, training materials, mediation methodologies and digital resources are organized for continued institutional use, public consultation and future adaptation.

 02